Welcome to TETRIS, the way to Factory 4.0!

 Step 5 – Continuous improvement to sustain your environmental performance.

-In this 1st episode, we’re joined by Sébastien Papouin, Energy Technical Director and co-founder of Dametis.
+In this 1st episode, we’re with Sébastien Papouin, Energy Technical Director and co-founder of Dametis.
 Hello Sébastien, can you introduce yourself in a few words?

-So, as a preamble, I wanted to tell you about the lego theory.
-Each plant is made up of the same blocks, be they pumps, compressors, refrigeration machines, cooling towers and other equipment that will quickly be found in all plants, but no two plants are the same.
+So, as a preamble, I wanted to talk to you about the lego theory.
+Every factory is made up of the same blocks, be they pumps, compressors, refrigeration machines, cooling towers and other equipment that you’ll quickly find in every factory, but no two factories are the same.
 It’s exactly the same with Lego: you give 2 identical boxes of Lego to 2 children, and they’ll build you a different object, so it’s exactly the same with factories.
-In fact, they are all composed of the same elementary bricks, yet no two are alike.
-The idea for us, then, is to deconstruct our factories to arrive at elements that are comparable from one factory to another.
+In fact, they’re all made from the same basic bricks, yet there’s not one that looks like another.
+The idea for us, then, is the same as for Legos: to deconstruct your factories to arrive at the elements that are comparable from one factory to another.

-Before you can improve your plant’s performance, you need to know where you’re starting from and what you’re aiming for.
-This theory makes it possible to define a standardized transverse frame of reference for comparing plants with each other, block by block.
-Each block will contain its own business rules and data.
-I’ll leave it to Sébastien to define the initial cartography.
+Before you can improve your plant’s performance, you need to know where you’re starting from and what ideal you’re aiming for.
+This theory makes it possible to define a standardized, cross-functional repository for comparing plants with each other, block by block.
+Each block will have its own business rules and data.
+I’ll leave it to Sébastien to define the initial mapping.

 The initial mapping involves taking a plan of our plant and positioning the various production workshops, warehouses and utilities on this plan, whether steam, compressed air, refrigeration or other utilities or processes, in order to visualize our initial block, which is the plant in its various blocks and sub-blocks.

-The idea is for this mapping to become a standard for you, i.e. when an auditor, for example an external auditor, comes to audit your plant, whether it’s an energy audit or something else, he or she should do so on the basis of this mapping that you have standardized.
+The idea is for this mapping to become a standard for you, i.e. when an auditor, for example an external auditor, comes to audit your plant, whether it’s an industrial energy audit or something else, they should do so on the basis of this mapping that you’ve standardized.

 Sébastien, what are the prerequisites for mapping and how long does it take?

-I’d say that the prerequisites for mapping are as simple as drawing a floor plan of the factory and dividing it up into the various blocks we want to list in our factory.
-In half an hour or an hour, the exercise is completed.
+I’d say that it’s as simple as setting up a factory floor plan and dividing it up into the various blocks we want to list in our factory.
+In half an hour or an hour, the exercise is done.

 Do all manufacturers carry out initial mapping?

-It’s not a standardized step for manufacturers, who know their plant but haven’t necessarily done the mapping.
-Some of them have, I’d say around 30% of manufacturers have done this mapping.
-When you arrive at a factory and ask for a floor plan of the plant, you can already see this mapping visible on the floor plan.
+It’s not a standardized step for manufacturers, who know their plants but haven’t necessarily mapped them.
+Some have done it, I’d say around 30% of manufacturers have.
+When you arrive at a plant and ask for a floor plan, you can already see this mapping visible on the floor plan.

-Can you tell us who’s doing the initial mapping?
+Can you tell us who’s in charge of the initial mapping?
 How are things coordinated between the different teams?

 This mapping is a consensus between all the plant’s departments (main departments) to agree on the standardization and mapping of its plant.

-What’s hard about it?
-Perhaps it’s a question of simplifying your plant, especially when you have a complex plant with intersecting processes or process lines.
-This mapping must remain relatively simple, and the pitfall would be to go into too much detail and have a map that becomes unreadable.
+What’s difficult?
+Perhaps it’s simplifying your plant, especially when you have a complex plant with intersecting processes or process lines.
+This mapping has to remain relatively simple, and the trap would be to get bogged down in detail and have a mapping that becomes unreadable.

-This mapping is the starting point for any plant analysis, whether it’s an energy audit or some other kind of audit, and will be used to contextualize the data.
+This mapping is the starting point, the entry point for any analysis of the plant, be it an energy audit or other, and will subsequently be used to contextualize the data.

 In a nutshell

-Initial mapping involves dividing a plant into blocks.
+Initial mapping is the division of a plant into blocks.
 This breakdown into blocks becomes your standard to impose when an external or internal player comes to analyze your plant.

 Initial mapping gives you a synthetic, global view of all your plant’s processes and flows.

-2. Finally, it lays the foundations for defining THE standard for your plant.
+- Finally, it provides the basis for defining THE standard for your plant.

 In short, initial mapping is the starting point for your industrial environmental transition.